Sailing Expeditions and Day Sails for Schools and Youth Groups

-The Island Trust has many years experience of providing challenging sailing expeditions for groups, schools and colleges.
-Our highly trained professional sailing staff will ensure that your group’s residential is a valuable learning experience as well as an exciting and enjoyable voyage.
+The Island Trust has many years experience of providing challenging sailing expeditions for youth groups, schools and colleges.
+Our highly trained professional sailing staff will ensure that your group’s residential or day sail is a valuable learning experience as well as an exciting and enjoyable voyage.

 Each sailing expedition is tailored specifically to the needs of your group, with consultation between the Skipper and Group Leader, to ensure that we are able to create the optimum learning environment.
 Most sailing weeks offer the opportunity to work towards an RYA certificate.

-If you wish to discuss the possibility of bringing your group on an Island Trust Sailing Training Expedition please contact us or telephone 01752 823007.
+If you wish to discuss the possibility of bringing your group on an Island Trust sail training residential or day sail please get in touch by telephoning 01752 823007.

 All voyages are operated by The Island Trust’s trading subsidiary Island (Cutter) Ltd.

 Watch our video and find out more about the benefits of traditional adventure sailing

 What our groups and beneficiaries have to say…

 Crewed by professional sailing staff, qualified at the highest level, all of our vessels have been coded by the Maritime and Coastguard Agency (MCA) and inspected for seaworthiness and safety.

 The Island Trust and its operating company, Island (Cutter) Ltd, have robust policies and procedures in place to guarantee your safety on board including:

 - Health and Safety Policies